|Weight||92kg (14st 6lb)|

 He also marked his RWC debut in September 2011 with a vital try against Argentina in Dunedin after coming off the bench for Richard Wigglesworth.
 Another followed later that month only 20 seconds after half-time in the 67-3 win over Romania and his fourth, against Ireland at Twickenham in March 2012, came from his opportunist “tap and go” from a penalty award.

 His two touchdowns against South Africa in the second Test at Coca-Cola Park, Johannesburg three months later were the first instance of a player scoring two tries in a match for England against the Springboks since Will Greenwood did so in the 53-3 victory at Twickenham in November 2002.
 Ben, who had produced an outstanding performance, was ruled out of the final week of the tour by an injury to his right shoulder.

-He regained fitness to win his 25th cap, against Fiji, in the autumn of 2012 and was a key player in the 12-6 victory over Ireland at the Aviva Stadium in early February this year when reaching the 30-cap landmark.
+He regained fitness to win his 25th cap, against Fiji, in the autumn of 2012 and was a key player in the 12-6 victory over Ireland at the Aviva Stadium in early February last year when reaching the 30-cap landmark.
 He appeared in every match in the 2013 Six Nations.